Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Point out that data distribution for one class are not uni-model (Verify in my experiments too).
     * (Clustering methods) Semi-Supervised methods for prototypical networks.
 Show this methods even suit for unsupervised situations(protentially).
     * Improve on Alphabets dataset, remain or improve on omniglot and mini-imagenet.
+- [ECCV 2020] TAFSSL: Task-Adaptive Feature Sub-Space Learning for few-shot classification
+    * 77% for 1shot and 84.99 for 5-shot on mini-Imagenet
+    * Motivation: Assume there exists "noizo" parttern contained in features extraced by backbone.
+They need to pick out which of them is useful for current task
+    * Methods divided into two step: Dimensionality reduction(PCA or ICA) -> Cluster methods(BKM or MSP)

 **cross-modal**:
+  You can find relevant cross-modality methods below

 #### Metric Functions / Graph based methods